75 Watervliet Ave.

 City School District of Albany families are encouraged to complete

-and turn in applications for bus transportation for their children in
+and turn in applications for bus transportation for their children when

 The district transports all eligible students --